akleroy/phangs_imaging_scripts/README_for_v3.txt

 and remove empty space.

 To create the products in this release, each cube is convolved to a succession of physical resolutions.
+The assumed distance to the target galaxy is recorded in the FITS header for all convolved data products using the DIST keyword (see below).
 At each resolution, the pipeline estimates the three dimensional noise distribution.
 "Signal" masks are created at each resolution that identify regions with detectable signal.
 By combining masks created at low resolution and high